NeuroByte

 Short answer: you do, and a small number of NeuroByte engineers who build and maintain your system.
 That's it.

 We don't sell data.
 We don't share customer lists.
-We don't use your call recordings to train public AI models.
+We don't use your call recordings to train AI models.
 Your data is your data.
-The NeuroByte team accesses your system only when we're building, fixing, or improving something for you — and every access is logged.
+The NeuroByte team accesses your system only when we're building, fixing, or improving something for you.

 This is one of the underrated benefits of done-for-you automation.
 With DIY tools, you're often the one managing API keys, permissions, and integrations across five different apps.
 Mistakes happen.
 With a managed service, there's one accountable team and one chain of custody.